Operation Prairie II: Operation

 At 06:30 on 28 February the PAVN hit Company L, 3/4 Marines night defensive position with over 150 82mm mortar rounds followed by a ground assault hitting three sides of the perimeter.
-RPG-2 rounds hit both tanks but they remained in operation and by 09:00 Company L had repulsed three assaults.
+RPG-2 rounds hit both tanks, but they remained in operation and by 09:00 Company L had repulsed three assaults.
 Company F, 2/3 Marines was sent from Camp Carroll to reinforce Company L and joined up with them at 10:30.
 Company L had lost four Marines killed and 34 wounded in the morning's attacks.
 Company G and the reconnaissance patrol were then ordered into blocking positions on Hill 124 (16.834°N 106.949°E) and at 10:35 as they moved up the hill Company G was engaged on both sides by entrenched PAVN in a battle that lasted into the afternoon with Company G losing seven Marines killed.
 At 14:30 Company M, 3/4 Marines was landed on Hill 162 (16.846°N 106.943°E) north of Hill 124 and moved south to link up with Company G meeting no opposition.
-At 14:30 the 2/3 Marines command group and Company F moved from the Company L position towards Hill 124 immediately triggering a PAVN ambush and at 15:10 the 2/3 Marines commander Lt Col. Victor Ohanesian ordered a withdrawal, he would be mortally wounded as he tried to evacuate a wounded Marine and the battalion operations officer Maj.
+At 14:30 the 2/3 Marines command group and Company F moved from the Company L position towards Hill 124, immediately triggering a PAVN ambush and at 15:10 the 2/3 Marines commander Lt Col. Victor Ohanesian ordered a withdrawal.
+He was mortally wounded as he tried to evacuate a wounded Marine and the battalion operations officer Maj.
 Robert Sheridan, although wounded himself, took command of the column and organized its withdrawal back to the Company L position.
 Marine PFC James Anderson Jr. would later be posthumously awarded the Medal of Honor for his actions during this ambush.
 The PAVN then attacked the Marine perimeter but were repulsed by tank fire, however the PAVN kept up a steady bombardment of the position which prevented MEDEVAC helicopters from landing to evacuate the wounded.